CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/06-enum.md

 Enums might be better suited to a set of acceptable values that you're sure will never change.
 Even so, using enums versus reference tables could also come down to just a matter of preference.

+Yet another option is to create a CHECK constraint for the list of values.
+This does require setting the constraint in every table definition.
+CHECK constraints can't be modified, so if you need to update one, you would have to drop the current constraint and add a new one.

+The choices should ultimately be weighed against your business needs and processes.

 ### Links to official documentation